 Looking for a fun family thing to do in the Lake Cumberland area?
 Be sure to visit Kentucky’s Natural Bridge on the Cumberland River and stay nearby at a Lake Cumberland Cabin, Hotel or Motel.

-Creelsboro’s Natural Bridge – also called The Rockhouse – located in Jamestown, is a natural historic attraction and on the National Registry.
+Creelsboro’s Natural Bridge – also called The Rockhouse, is located in Jamestown, Kentucky, and is a natural historic attraction as well as listed on the National Registry.